larrybotha/building-algorithms-using-typescript/README.md

    in ascending order
 2. add all the numbers to the heap
 3. extract the root of the heap until the heap is empty

+Heapsort provides the best performance for sorting using a comparison.